CoolDudeTanishq/Bank-Management-System/README.md

 4. Push to the branch (git push origin feature/new-feature)
 5. Create a pull request

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 - Thanks to Java for the programming language.
 - Special thanks to Java Swing for the GUI components.
-- Feel free to customize the content according to your project's specific details.
-Add more sections or information as needed.